tc2718/tc2718.github.io/_pages/about.md

 I am interested in the intersection of machine learning, distribution shift, causal inference, bayesian statistics, and decision making.

+I will be graduating in May 2026 and am looking for opportunities.

 Please feel free to get in touch!